dgfitch/Plort/README.markdown

 A pair of a condition and a consequence.

-> Given the above condition and consequence examples, the trigger is a thing that generates a key when the spider dies.
+> Given the above condition and consequence examples, the trigger is the sort of thing that generates a key on the ground when the spider dies.

 #### Preparation

 An object which prepares the game state in a certain way.

-> EXAMPLE???
+> See below for examples...

 #### Prerequisite

 A pair of a preparation and a condition.

-> EXAMPLE???
+> ...

 #### PrerequisiteList

 One or more prerequisites.

-> EXAMPLE???
+> There may be a number of prerequisites for a particular plot to complete.
+Uhh, example pending.

 #### PPoint